DanielPickens/Vue-Weather-App/README.md

-# Flask Shop - An Amazing Project
+# Vue Weather APP

 ## Introduction
-This project is a front page copy of [saleor](https://github.com/mirumee/saleor) old version, but written with flask.
-It hasn't completed yet.
+This project is a  Weather Application that calls data from a RestAPI

 ## ScreenShot